| LICENSE | ||

 Seamless

-, allowing direct and seamless integration with popular 3D applications like Blender, FreeCAD, and other CAD/3D software that rely onspacenavd
+spacenavdIntegration (Virtual 3D Mouse Emulation): Creates a virtual 3D mouse device that is fully compatible withspacenavd, allowing direct and seamless integration with popular 3D applications like Blender, FreeCAD, and other CAD/3D software that rely onspacenavdfor SpaceMouse support. -

 Virtual Gamepad Emulation: (Optional, experimental) Creates a generic virtual gamepad, mapping SpaceControl inputs to standard gamepad axes and buttons for use in games or other applications.